tubalmartin/YUI-CSS-compressor-PHP-port/README.md

 * `background: none;` is not compressed to `background:0;` anymore.
 See issue [#2528127](http://yuilibrary.com/projects/yuicompressor/ticket/2528127).
 * `text-shadow: 0 0 0;` is not compressed to `text-shadow:0;` anymore.
 See issue [#2528142](http://yuilibrary.com/projects/yuicompressor/ticket/2528142)
 * Trailing `;` is not removed anymore if the last property is prefixed with a `*` (lte IE7 hack).
 See issue [#2528146](http://yuilibrary.com/projects/yuicompressor/ticket/2528146)
 * Newlines before and/or after a preserved comment `/*!` are not removed (we leave just 1 newline).
-YUI removed all newlines making hard to spot an important comment.
+YUI removes all newlines making it really hard to spot an important comment.
 * Spaces surrounding the `+` operator in `calc()` calculations are not removed.
 YUI removes them and that is wrong.
 * Fix for issue [#2528093](http://yuilibrary.com/projects/yuicompressor/ticket/2528093).